GRINGOLOCO7/Eye_Traking/README.md

 ## Future Improovments
+1. Add pitch roll and yaw to triangulate face position and eye gaze precision
+2. Combine and concatenate more images for bigger overall model
 - Separate CNN Branches: One CNN for the face image + Two separate CNNs for the left eye and right eye images.
 - Feature Fusion: Concatenate the embeddings from all CNN branches.
 - Fully Connected Layers: Pass the concatenated embeddings through fully connected layers to predict the normalized (x, y) coordinates.